-&lt;sup>1 See the Investment Earnings section which explains in more detail the difference between the target return for investment earnings (4% plus actual CPI) which is one of the tools used for assessing investment performance (in addition to the Reference portfolio), and the 3.55% real return built into the discount rate, which is intended to provide a margin of error for adverse events when calculating plan liabilities.
+1 See the Investment Earnings section which explains in more detail the difference between the target return for investment earnings (4% plus actual CPI) which is one of the tools used for assessing investment performance (in addition to the Reference portfolio), and the 3.55% real return built into the discount rate, which is intended to provide a margin of error for adverse events when calculating plan liabilities.

-University of Toronto Registered Pension Plan and Pension Reserve Accrued Liabilities and Market Surplus (Deficit) as at July 1 (millions of dollars)
+University of Toronto Registered Pension Plan and Pension Reserve Accrued Liabilities and Market Surplus (Deficit)1 as at July 1 (millions of dollars)

-&lt;sup>1 Total market surplus (deficit) includes the University's pension reserve
+1 Total market surplus (deficit) includes the University's pension reserve

-As you can see from the above chart, the deficit, which emerged in 2003, was extinguished by 2007.
+As you can see from the above chart, the existing deficit in 2005 was extinguished by 2007.
 Beginning in 2008, and much more pronounced in 2009, the impact of the global financial crisis was to reduce market returns significantly.
 The overall financial position of the plan was essentially unchanged between 2009 and 2010 and improved somewhat in 2011 as a result of a rebound in markets and additional special contributions from the University.
 In 2012, with markets underperforming target returns, the market deficit of the plan increased slightly.
-In 2013 through 2015, the financial position of the plan improved significantly, mainly as a result of investment returns in excess of target returns and significant additional special payments, partially offset by changes to certain actuarial assumptions.
+In 2013 through 2015, the financial position of the plan improved significantly, mainly as a result of investment returns in excess of target returns and significant additional special payments into the plan, partially offset by changes to certain actuarial assumptions.
 In 2016, the markets underperformed target returns, resulting in an increase in the market deficit of the plan.
-In 2017, the market deficit fell as a result of investment returns exceeding target returns, offset by the impact of changes in actuarial assumptions which increased liabilities.
+In both 2017 and 2018, the market deficit fell as a result of investment returns exceeding target returns and additional special payments into the plan, offset by the impact of changes in actuarial assumptions which increased liabilities.
+In 2019, the markets underperformed target returns, resulting in an increase in the market deficit of the plan.